fraterrisus/walkthroughs/aethus/items.md

 *Where:* Prepared in the [Cooking Station](#cooking-station) from various raw fish, or squeezed out of a [Deepmussel](#deepmussel).

+*Blueprint:* Granted when you bring fish to the Cooking Station for the first time.

 | In | Out |
 | --- | --- |
 | 1x [Ghostfish](#ghostfish) | 2x Fish Flesh |
 | 1x [Aelian Minnows](#aelian-minnow) *or*<br/>1x [Sandfish](#sandfish) | 1x Fish Flesh |

 You can't eat this stuff raw (sushi, anyone?) but you can use it to craft other foods.
+The recipes are called "Minnow Preparation", etc.

 {% endaethusitem %}
 {% aethusitem 'Fish Pie' %}

 *Where:* Prepared in the [Cooking Station](#cooking-station).

+*Blueprint:* Granted when you make your first batch of flour, presuming you have fish in your inventory somewhere.

 *Cost:* 3x [Fish Flesh](#fish-flesh), 2x [Swampwheat Flour](#swampwheat-flour)